MTD Qualifying Income: What Counts and What Does Not

 Not all income you receive is included when assessing MTD qualifying income.
 Common examples of income that do not count include:

-• Employment income taxed through PAYE
+• Employment income is taxed through PAYE

 • Dividend income